OpenNebula/vOneCloud-docs/docs/source/guest_configuration/guest_contextualization.rst

 The information defined at the :ref:`VM Template building <build_template_context>` time is presented to the VM using the VMware VMCI channel.
 This information comes encoded in base64 can be gathered using the VMware Tools.

-Packages for Linux and Windows exist that can collect this data and configure some parameters.
+In order to make your VMs aware of OpenNebula, you **must** install the :ref:`official packages <guest_contextualization_packages>`.
+Packages for both Linux and Windows exist that can collect this data and configure the supported parameters.

 +----------------+---------------------------------------------------------+
 | **Parameter**  |                     **Description**                     |